Pharmacy Practice in Focus: Oncology

 “It was encouraging to find that there were no differences in IMWG response rates,” McElwee added.1

-Even though more patients who received dexamethasone first experienced recurrent CRS, the CRS was low grade and manageable.
-McElwee cautioned that despite the safety and continued efficacy of myeloablative treatment, pharmacists should work with patients on which agent may be most suitable for their clinical picture, as some patients may not prefer dexamethasone over tocilizumab.1
+Although more patients who received dexamethasone first experienced recurrent CRS, the CRS was low grade and manageable.
+McElwee cautioned that, despite the safety and continued efficacy of myeloablative treatment, pharmacists should work with patients to determine which agent may be most suitable for their clinical picture, as some patients may not prefer dexamethasone over tocilizumab.1

 “I find that it’s a very love-hate relationship with dexamethasone,” McElwee explained.
 “I find that a majority of patients do not prefer to take large quantities of dexamethasone.”1

-The Role of Live-Attenuated MMR Vaccination in Patients Receiving Daratumumab
+The Role of Live-Attenuated Measles-Mumps-Rubella Vaccination in Patients Receiving Daratumumab

 Why Are Vaccinations Important in Hematologic Care?

-As treatment with anti-CD38 antibodies like daratumumab becomes increasingly integrated into clinical practice, it is imperative to better understand the risks of live-attenuated vaccination in immunocompromised patients.
-It is especially salient given the recent measles outbreak in the United States, which has surpassed over 1800 cases in 2025.
-With vaccine hesitancy growing in prevalence, fleshing out the safety of MMR vaccination is crucial for disseminating accurate information to patients for whom vaccination would benefit.2,5
+As treatment with anti-CD38 antibodies, such as daratumumab, becomes increasingly integrated into clinical practice, it is imperative to better understand the risks associated with live-attenuated vaccination in immunocompromised patients.
+It is especially salient given the recent measles outbreak in the US, which has surpassed 1800 cases in 2025.
+With vaccine hesitancy growing in prevalence, fleshing out the safety of MMR vaccination is crucial for disseminating accurate information to patients who would benefit from vaccination.2,5

 Was MMR Vaccination Safe in Daratumumab-Treated Patients With MM?

-Data from 41 patients across 5 US academic medical centers was analyzed by the authors.
+The authors analyzed data from 41 patients across 5 US academic medical centers.
 MMR vaccinations were administered at the discretion of the treating oncologist.
-A major limitation in the study that was addressed by Davis was the lack of vaccine titer measurements; this was not routine practice at the participating centers.
+A major limitation in the study addressed by Davis was the lack of vaccine titer measurements; this was not routine practice at the participating centers.
 Investigators looked for a series of safety outcomes, including adverse events (AEs) following vaccination, like infectious complications, confirmed infections, rash, and malaise.2

 The initial MMR vaccination was administered at a median of 22 cycles (616 days) of daratumumab following ASCT, and 4 patients received a second dose of MMR; the median time from ASCT to MMR vaccination was 768 days.
 Common AEs were acute sinusitis (5%) and COVID-19 infection (5%), occurring a median of 8 days after MMR vaccination.
-Importantly, there were no active MMR infections developed post-vaccination and no hospitalizations or deaths.2
+Importantly, no active MMR infections developed post vaccination, and there were no hospitalizations or deaths.2

 Despite the limited sample size, Davis said that the findings suggest safety with MMR vaccination in immunocompromised patients with MM receiving daratumumab after ASCT.
-Pharmacists can play a critical role as advocators for MMR vaccination and as vaccine administrators in the oncology setting and can counsel patients and their caregivers on the merits of vaccination.
+Pharmacists can play a critical role as advocates for MMR vaccination and as vaccine administrators in the oncology setting, counseling patients and their caregivers on the benefits of vaccination.
 Given the risks, extensive monitoring should be employed in patients treated with daratumumab who receive a live-attenuated vaccine.2

 REFERENCES

 1. McElwee J, Elsey G, Gonzalez R, et al. Dexamethasone for management of cytokine release syndrome (CRS) associated with talquetamab in patients with relapsed/refractory multiple myeloma.
-Presented: 67th American Society of Hematology (ASH) Annual Meeting and Exposition; December 7, 2025; Orlando, FL; Orange County Convention Center West Hall D1.
-Accessed via ASH Virtual Platform on December 8, 2025.
+Presented at: 67th American Society of Hematology (ASH) Annual Meeting and Exposition; December 7, 2025; Orlando, FL.
+Accessed via ASH virtual platform on December 8, 2025.

 2. Davis J, McElwee J, Julian K, et al. Safety of live-attenuated MMR vaccination in patients with multiple myeloma receiving daratumumab after autologous stem cell transplantation.
-Presented: 67th American Society of Hematology (ASH) Annual Meeting and Exposition; December 6, 2025; Orlando, FL; Orange County Convention Center West Hall E2.
-Accessed via ASH Virtual Platform on December 8, 2025.
+Presented at: 67th American Society of Hematology (ASH) Annual Meeting and Exposition; December 6, 2025; Orlando, FL.
+Accessed via ASH virtual platform on December 8, 2025.

 Stay informed on drug updates, treatment guidelines, and pharmacy practice trends—subscribe to Pharmacy Times for weekly clinical insights.